Premik/blender_rhubarb_lipsync_ng/dev.md

 * Limit possible selection to armature and mesh-object only? (and not obj.library).
 Or hook the properties to the Collection instead of Object?
 * add sub-frames tickbox
 * extended shapes- seems they are generated even when disabled -check
-* Icon preview playback - doesn't refresh when mouse is not in the 3d view.
-Improve the refresh to find the correct 3d viewspace
 * Checkbox on "X" and "A" cue type "same as X/A"